andrewlkraft/snake/README.md

-# SIMPLE SNAKE GAME IN C
+# Simple Snake Game in C

-Made using SDL with c
+Made using SDL